wazuh/wazuh-kubernetes/docs/ref/credentials.md

 every replica, because it is written to the shared security index.

-**The Wazuh API accounts are not.** Each manager pod keeps its own `rbac.db` on its own persistent volume, so each one has to be set separately — that is what step 4 is for.
+**The Wazuh API accounts are not.** Each manager pod keeps its own `rbac.db` on its own persistent volume and the cluster does not synchronize them.
+In the topology these manifests deploy that costs nothing, because only the master serves the API: change the accounts there and the deployment is rotated.

-> **Important**: scaling the manager workers up later brings up a pod with a fresh persistent volume,
+> **Important**: scaling the manager workers up later brings up a pod with a fresh persistent volume
-> and its API user database is seeded from the image with the default passwords.
-After
+> whose API user database is seeded from the image, defaults included.
+Those defaults authenticate
+> nothing while the pod is a worker, but they are worth clearing with step 4 after
-> `kubectl -n wazuh scale statefulset wazuh-manager-worker --replicas=<n>`, set the passwords on the
+> `kubectl -n wazuh scale statefulset wazuh-manager-worker --replicas=<n>`.
+If you ever change the
-> new pods with the `--stdin` form of step 4, then re-run
-> `tools/tests/check-default-credentials.sh`.
+> topology so that another pod serves the Wazuh API, its own database becomes live and step 4 stops
+> being optional for it.

 ## Effect on the integration test suite